 Clients, Hercules and Leo (Chimpanzees)

 In 2015, Stony Brook announced it would no longer use Hercules and Leo in research—two months after Justice Barbara Jaffe ordered the state university’s legal representative (the New York Attorney General’s office) to appear in court to justify their detainment.
-Five months later, NIRC took Hercules and Leo back to its facility in Louisiana, where they remain in captivity.
+Five months later, NIRC took Hercules and Leo back to its facility in Louisiana, where they remained in captivity for two and a half years before NIRC transferred them to Project Chimps.

 A timeline of Hercules and Leo’s case: